iacsa/exercise-solutions-archive/README.md

-# codeeval
+# CodeEval
-My solutions for the problems on codeeval.com
+My solutions for the problems on CodeEval